 Baby is on the move.
 Repeat, Baby is on the move.
 Well, if not now, then soon.
-She hasn’t quite reached toddler-levels of mobility and mayhem yet, but once crawling starts, many parents are surprised by how much their low-to-the-ground creepers can reach.
-Whether Baby is crawling, creeping, scooting, rolling, or even hopping, she is able to move further and faster every day.
+They hasn’t quite reached toddler-levels of mobility and mayhem yet, but once crawling starts, many parents are surprised by how much their low-to-the-ground creepers can reach.
+Whether Baby is crawling, creeping, scooting, rolling, or even hopping, they are able to move further and faster every day.

 Even babies who don’t get anxious about being separated from their parents though often don’t wander too far away when they’re first starting to explore the world on their own.
-You may notice that while Baby explores new or familiar areas, she will still turn and “check back in” with you, or make sure you’re watching the amazing things she is seeing.
-This is a sign of Baby’s secure attachment to you, even as she starts to stretch her wings – or legs – and explores the world.
+You may notice that while Baby explores new or familiar areas, they will still turn and “check back in” with you, or make sure you’re watching the amazing things they are seeing.
+This is a sign of Baby’s secure attachment to you, even as they start to stretch their wings – or legs – and explores the world.

 - Can self-feed from finger foods: You might not know if this is possible if you’ve been sticking with the mushy stuff exclusively, but many babies at this time are curious and coordinated enough to be able to feed themselves finger foods.
 Try some noodles or Cheerios to get started.